Bittensor: everything you need to know about TAO

 Disadvantages of Bittensor

-- Success depends on subnet quality: the model works especially well if subnets truly deliver useful services and validators can make good judgments.
+- Success depends on subnet quality: The model works especially well when subnets deliver truly useful services and validators that can make sound assessments.

-- Still very much under development: the network has already gone through several major iterations, which shows that the project is still very much in motion.
+- Still very much in development: The network has already gone through several major iterations, which shows that the project is still highly dynamic.

 - Competition in AI and crypto: Bittensor operates in two rapidly changing markets simultaneously: AI and blockchain.
-This creates intense competition.
+This leads to intense competition.

 Who is the founder of Bittensor?